 Dining out doesn't have to be off-limits for people with celiac disease or gluten sensitivity.
-It just takes some extra planning and attention.
+Many restaurants now offer a surprising number of gluten-free items.
+However, it also takes some extra planning and attention.

 Follow these tips to make sure your experience is both gluten-free and pleasant.

 - Call ahead.
 Try calling during a slow time so you can have the host's full attention.
 See if the restaurant has a gluten-free menu or if it participates in the Gluten-Free Restaurant Awareness Program.

 - Read the menu.
 You can narrow down your choices and have a more focused conversation with the server.
 Watch out for culinary terms such as crispy, crunchy, breaded, wrapped or thickened — a sign that those items might contain gluten.